o2r-project/erc-spec/docs/dev-guide/index.md

 # ERC developer guide

-An introduction to the ERC rational and the technology choices made within the project _Opening Reproducible Research_.
+An introduction to the ERC rational and the technology choices made within the project _Opening Reproducible Research_, and ideas for downstream products based on ERCs.
 This documents is targeted at developers who wish to create tools for creating, validating, and consuming ERC.

 !!! note
-    This is a draft.
+    This guide is a draft.
 If you have comments or suggestions please file them in the <a href="https://github.com/o2r-project/erc-spec/issues">issue tracker</a>.
 If you have explicit changes please fork the <a href="https://github.com/o2r-project/erc-spec">git repo</a> and submit a pull request.

 ## Convention over configuration